“Oils well that ends well”. That’s not how the saying goes, does it?

 This is the grading scale specified to the engine oil by SAE, which stands for Society of Automotive Engineers.
-This reading describes the Viscosity of the engine oil, which is an automotive context means a fluid’s capability to withstand deformation inflicted through stress, wear and tear.
+This reading describes the viscosity of the engine oil, which in an automotive context means a fluid’s capability to withstand deformation inflicted through stress, wear and tear.
 In simpler terms, viscosity refers to the thickness of the engine oil.

 A highly viscous fluid will be thick whereas a low viscosity oil will be runny or thin.

 Alright, with all the definitions sorted it comes to be as simple as this.